Veterans Bonus Program

 Missing in Action

-US armed forces member reported missing during active service or listed if he/she cannot be located after combat -- designated by the U.S. Department of Defense.
+United States Armed Forces member reported missing during active service or listed if he/she cannot be located after combat – designated by the U.S. Department of Defense.

 Medically Discharged or Retired

 Separated, or retired from military service due to a combat-related injury as designated by the U.S. Department of Defense.

 A formal final judgment passed by the government upon the entire military record of a soldier, and is an authoritative declaration of service in a status of honor.

 A form that is issued by the Department of Defense as a Corrective Action for a DD-214.

 Time served as punishment during military service.

 A unique set of numbers assigned to an application.

 Served from October 7, 2001 to a date yet to be determined by the president (Afghanistan Campaign Medal) – the area of eligibility encompasses all area of the country of Afghanistan and all air spaces above the land.